Lembang: Economy

-Besides the tourism industry and agriculture, Lembang also has 69,000 dairy cow farmers which supply Frisian Flag, Diamond and Danone.
+Besides the tourism industry and agriculture, Lembang also has 69,000 dairy cow farmers who supply the Frisian Flag, Diamond, and Danone.

 Education and military

 Lembang has more than a dozen government centers of education and research and military bases.

 Lembang Fault

 The Lembang Fault is an active geological fault with a slip rate of 2 millimeters per year that crosses Lembang city and runs 22 kilometers north of the Bandung basin, ranging from Mount Palasari to Cisarua.
-700 years ago, earthquakes occurred at several points along the fault line and could potentially trigger up to a magnitude-7 quake.
-This potential quake could impact 8 million people who are currently living in the Bandung basin area and its surrounding area.
+700 years ago, earthquakes occurred at several points along the fault line and could potentially trigger up to a magnitude 7 quake.
+This potential quake could impact the more than nine million people who are currently living in the Bandung Basin area and its surrounding area.